iota-community/tangle-archive/dumps/README.md

 ### Cassandra setup

 This setup assumes you have a local instance of cassandra running.
-In case you are connecting to a remote node(s), you can change the hosts in `store`py`.
+In case you are connecting to a remote node(s), you can change the hosts in `store.py`.

 #### Note: You can spin a cassandra container via `docker-compose up -d cassandra`.